elucify/genbank-book/eukaryotic_genome_submission_annotation.md

 #### Alternatively spliced genes

 In many cases a gene can be alternatively spliced, yielding alternative transcripts.
 These transcripts may differ in the coding region and produce different products, or they may differ in the non-translated 5' or 3' UTR and produce the same protein.
-To annotate alternatively spliced genes, include one mRNA and CDS for each transcript, and include only one gene over all of the features.
-Give the corresponding mRNA and CDS the same name, and include a note "alternatively spliced" on each.
-If there are multiple CDS with the same name, then add a note to each mRNA and CDS to refer to each other, eg "transcript variant A" and "encoded by transcript variant A" for one mRNA/CDS pair.
-If the CDS have different translations, then they should have different product names.
-Make sure that all the proteins have unique protein_id's.
+To annotate alternatively spliced genes, include one `mRNA` and `CDS` for each transcript, and include only one gene over all of the features.
+Give the corresponding `mRNA` and `CDS` the same name, and include a `note` with the value `alternatively spliced` on each.
+If there are multiple `CDS` with the same name, then add a `note` to each `mRNA` and `CDS` to refer to each other; e.g., `transcript variant A` and `encoded by transcript variant A` for one `mRNA`/`CDS` pair.
+If the `CDS` have different translations, then they should have different product names.
+Make sure that all the proteins have unique `protein_id` values.

 #### Example